5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/XCPM_Kernel_Patches.md

 ```

 The `7F` is included in the Find pattern purely to narrow the match — it is not modified.

+> [!NOTE]
+>
+> **Where the InsanelyMac thread gets it wrong:** The thread describes the 4-byte find sequence `83 F8 0F 7F` as the single instruction `cmp eax, 0x7F0F`.
+This is not possible.
+Opcode `83` encodes arithmetic with a *sign-extended byte immediate* — exactly one byte operand.
+So `83 F8 0F` = `cmp eax, 0x0F`, full stop.
+The `7F` that follows is a separate `jg rel8` instruction.
+The prose explanation is wrong; the patch bytes themselves are correct.

 ### config.plist entry